Faheem-Haider/AI-Chatbot-with-LLM-Integration/README.md

-<h2>How to Deploy the ChatGPT Telegram Bot</h2>
+<h2>How to Deploy the Bot</h2>
-<p>The ChatGPT Telegram Bot is a conversational AI application that can engage users in natural language conversations using OpenAI's GPT-3 language model.
-To deploy this bot on your Telegram account, you will need to follow these steps:</p>
+<p>The bot is a conversational AI application that can engage users in natural language conversations using OpenAI's GPT-3 language model.
+To deploy this bot, you will need to follow these steps:</p>
 <h3>Step 1: Fork the Repository</h3>
-<p>Start by forking the repository and making your forked repository private to protect your OpenAI and Telegram Keys.</p>
+<p>Start by forking the repository and making your forked repository private to protect your OpenAI and Telegram Keys (easiest fro testing).</p>
 <h3>Step 2: Replace the Keys</h3>
-<p>In the forked repository, edit the harshitethic.py file and replace the keys with the ones you had copied.</p>
+<p>In the forked repository, edit the .py file and replace the keys with the ones you had copied.</p>
 <h3>Step 3: Create a Heroku Account</h3>
 <p>Register or login into your Heroku account.</p>
 <h3>Step 4: Create a New Application</h3>